RTT realization of quantum affine superalgebras and tensor products: Introduction

 \section{Introduction}

 Let $q$ be a non-zero complex number which is not a root of unity.
 Let $\Glie := \mathfrak{gl}(M,N)$ be the {\it general linear Lie superalgebra}.
 Let $U_q(\Gaff)$ be the associated quantum affine superalgebra.
-(We refer to \S \ref{sec: quantum affine superalgebra} for the precise definition.)
-This is a Hopf superalgebra neither commutative nor co-commutative, and it can be seen as a deformation of the universal enveloping algebra of the following affine Lie superalgebra:
+This is a Hopf superalgebra neither commutative nor co-commutative, and it can be seen as a deformation of the universal enveloping algebra of the following affine Lie superalgebra $L \Glie := \Glie \otimes \BC[t,t^{-1}]$.
+In this paper we are mainly concerned with the structure of tensor products of finite-dimensional simple $U_q(\Gaff)$-modules.